Chassis

 Parking Brake

-Although not traditionally part of the Chassis domain, the lighting switch is also present on the Chassis domain.
+Although not traditionally part of the Chassis domain, the lighting switch is also present in the Chassis domain.

 Steering Wheel